 Derick G. Brown, Ph.D., P.E.

-Microbial attachment and transport through porous media
+Microbial and colloidal attachment and transport through porous media

-My interests in this area are related to microbial kinetics, especially applied to remediation of environmental contaminants and treatment
+My interests in this area are related to how microbial kinetics and physiochemical processes can be manipulated to enhance the remediation

 Interactions between microorganisms and surfaces